niharikab04/glidethrough/README.md

 To effectively use **Guide Through**, follow these steps:

 1. **Accessing the Application**:
-   - Open your web browser(Firefox) and navigate to the URL where the application is hosted ([https://glidethrough-frontend.vercel.app/](https://glidethrough-frontend.vercel.app/)).</br>
+   - Open your web browser and navigate to the URL where the application is hosted ([https://glidethrough-frontend.vercel.app/](https://glidethrough-frontend.vercel.app/)).</br>
-     <I> NOTE :This application works best on Firefox (both desktop and mobile versions).
-There are known issues with other browsers that we plan to address in future updates.</I>

 2. **Creating an Account**:
    - If you are a new user, click on the "Sign Up" or "Register" button to create a new account.